bobse/directus_ext_coord_to_text/coords_to_text/readme.md

 ## Instalation:

+1. `npm install`
-1. Open package.json and set the `path` in `directus:extension` for the build.
+2. Open package.json and set the `path` in `directus:extension` for the build.
-2. Run `npm run build`
+3. Run `npm run build`
-3. Copy the build folder to directus folder inside `/extensions/hooks`
+4. Copy the build folder to directus folder inside `/extensions/hooks`

 ## Important notes: